codeicey/Object-detection-on-Ecommerce/README.md

 4. Run the object detection app on flutter
 5. It works!

 Note: This projects above are made by @Denis Ivy for django-ecommerce-master project and flutter project made by @shaqian.
+Only the API for object detection was a new feature added.